zulip/zulip/templates/zerver/help/create-a-stream.md

 # Create a stream

-On Zulip, streams are similar to conversation threads or subjects.
-Streams are located on the left sidebar.
+In Zulip, streams are like mailing lists in an email tool; each has a set of subscribers.
+Your current subscriptions are visible in the left sidebar.
 Streams can be either:

 * **Public streams** - Public streams are for open discussions.
 All users can subscribe to public streams and discuss there.
 * **Private streams** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to them.

 ## Create a new stream